ionic-team/ionic-portals/website/docs/tutorials/monorepo-example.md

 sidebar_label: Copying Web Assets to Native Projects in a Monorepo
 ---

 With Ionic Portals, you need to get the built web assets for each of the portals into your native applications.
 There could be many ways to go about doing so, which will highly depend on your project.
-This quick tutorial will show how you can accomplish this when working on a monorepo project in which your web apps are in the same repository as your web apps.
+This quick tutorial will show how you can accomplish this when working on a monorepo project in which your web apps are in the same repository as your native apps.

 ## Project Structure